 When setting up any new business, a bank account will be required to handle the flow of money and funds.
 Unlike savings accounts that are preferred by individuals, businesses require current accounts, because funds are accessed much more regularly, sometimes even daily.

-As the entrepreneur of an export business, your interaction with the bank will be even more frequent compared to other business types because of foreign exchange, lines of credit, bank guarantees and other miscellaneous requirements.
+If you are running an export business, your interaction with the bank will be even more frequent compared to other business types because of foreign exchange, lines of credit, bank guarantees and other miscellaneous requirements.
+So choosing a bank account for an exporter will definitely be a tasking job.

 Execute more banking transactions compared to individuals with savings accounts